[ Printer Friendly Version ] [ Report Abuse ]

 Harry blinked, numerous times, to try and get a clear vision.
 He then realised that his glasses were no longer helping him see, they were on his bedside table.
-Someone must of come in and taken them off.
+Someone must have come in and taken them off.
 He reached out and placed them over his eyes, he could now see.
 However, he was shocked to see who was standing in his doorway.
 She had thick, brown, curly hair - Hermione.

 "Harry, no let me speak (Harry had tried to say something).
 What has been going on?
 Ever since Diagon Alley you have been acting strange.
 Is it me?
 Do you not like me or something?
 Maybe I should leave you alone.
 Sorry."
 And with that, she left.

 "Girls" Harry said out loud.
-"At least she's not angry with him anymore.
+"At least she's not angry with him any more.
 Only a few more weeks and I'll be back at school with only Snape to worry about."
 Harry joked with himself.

-The days passed into weeks which soon passed into a month and before Harry knew it, he only had a week of school left.
-Since Harry had already bought his school things already, so he wasn't panicking like normal.
+The days passed into weeks which soon passed into a month and before Harry knew it, he only had a week off school left.
+Since Harry had already bought his school things already, he wasn't panicking like normal.
 One morning he went down to the kitchen to get some breakfast when he heard two voice whispering vigorously.
 Harry, who was known for knowing stuff he wasn't meant to, walked over to the door which was emitting the voices.

 "At least it isn't Krum."
 Harry hears Ron saying.
 That means either Hermione or Ginny has spoken to Ron about what Harry had shouted.
 "It's alright, mate.
-You're confused about your feelings but if you ever shout at Ginny again for no reason, I cant be held responsible for my actions."
+You're confused about your feelings but if you ever shout at Ginny again for no reason, I can't be held responsible for my actions."
 Ron said before patting Harry on the back and signalling to him that they should grab some breakfast.

 "Thanks, Ron.
 I'll be different at Hogwarts, I've never spent this long with Hermione before and it's getting to me."
 Harry replied.
 "Don't tell Hermione or Ginny about this, I'm not ready for this to come out yet."